DeryNicholas/Iris_data_classification/README.md

 'PetalWidthCm' : Petal width in centimeters
 'Species'      : Species(target variable)

-The data is stored in the 'data/iris.csv' file.
+The data is stored in the 'iris.csv' file.

 ## Code